vecodenet/hideout-php/README.md

 ### Troubleshooting

 The most common problem is with `https`.
 This library uses `biohzrdmx/curly-php` and it requires a properly configured server to work.
-Please [https://github.com/biohzrdmx/curly-php](refer to its documentation) to get more details.
+Please [refer to its documentation](https://github.com/biohzrdmx/curly-php) to get more details.

 Otherwise please open an issue and we will gladly help you.